Skip to main content

 Third Thursday of each month at 6 pm.
 Bring yourself and we will provide coffee, snacks and conversation!
 We will discuss the listed book that night so plan ahead and read the book (or at least start it) before you arrive.

-First Five registrations will receive a free copy of the book!
+First Five attendees will receive a free copy of the next months book!

 May 21: Front Desk by Kelly Yang